 - A. Routine Medical Care - B. Protect the patient's airway.
-Watch for vomiting and have suction available. - C. Protect patient's c-spine. - D. If equipment available, determine blood glucose level normal range 60-120mg/dL - E. Blood glucose < 80 with signs and symptom of hypoglycemia: - F. Oral Glucose if patient is alert with intact gag reflex - G. Naloxone (Narcan) 2mg intranasal, for suspected opiate overdose with respiratory depression consisting of respirations < 12 and or very shallow respirations and/or signs of shock
+Watch for vomiting and have suction available. - C. Protect patient's c-spine. - D. If equipment available, determine blood glucose level normal range 60-120mg/dL. - E. Blood glucose < 80 with signs and symptom of hypoglycemia: - F. Oral Glucose if patient is alert with intact gag reflex. - G. Naloxone intranasal, for suspected opiate overdose with respiratory depression consisting of respirations < 12 and or very shallow respirations and/or signs of shock.

-- A. Routine Pediatric Care. - B. Pediatric dosing of medications listed above.
+- A. Routine Pediatric Care. - B. Pediatric dosing of medications listed above. - C. Blood glucose <60 with signs and symptoms of hypoglycemia.